 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+(b) In our opinion proper books of accounts as required by law have been kept by theCompany so far as it appears from our examination of those books;

-(c) The Balance Sheet the Statement of Profit and Loss thestandalone Cash Flow Statement and the statement of Changes in Equity dealt with by thisReport are in agreement with the books of account.
+(c) The standalone Balance Sheet the standalone Statement of Profit and Loss thestandalone Cash Flow Statement and the statement of Changes in Equity dealt with by thisReport are in agreement with the books of account.

-(d) In our opinion except for the matters expressed in paras 7.2 and 7.3 of the Basisfor Qualified opinionthe a fore said standalone financial statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule7of theCompanies (Accounts) Rules 2014.
+(d) In our opinion except for the matters expressed in para's 1 and 2 of the Basis forQualified opinion theafore said standalone Ind AS Financial Statements comply with theAccounting Standards specified under Section 133 of the Act read with Rule7of theCompanies (Accounts) Rules 2014.

 (e) In our opinion the qualifications and the Emphasis of Matter"paragraph may have an adverse effect on the functioning of the Company.

-(h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:
+(i) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses;